pjobson/reRemarkable/README.md

 1. I **suck** at Python, like I'm so terrible that one time I told an interviewer to hire someone else, because I'm that bad at it.
 If you're reading the source and think "Why the F would anyone do something like that?!"
 Rember this note.
 That being said, put a merge request in and I'm more than happy to bow out to an expert.
 2. This is a very spare time effort for me.
 I will try to fix issues when I can.
 I would rather have contributors with merge requests than demands.
-3. This is considered an early re-release; expect, bett yet demand bugs.
+3. This is considered an early re-release; expect, better yet demand bugs.
 4. I've only *tested* this on Linux Mint 22.1 kernel 6.8.0-59-generic w/ Python 3.12.3.
 I use the word tested as loosely as possible, as the software runs and behaves expectedly.
 5. I have no idea how well if at all this will work with other operating systems.
 I don't have a lab setup with a bunch of VMs right now to do extensive testing and whatnot.